This post may contain affiliate links. Please read our disclosure policy.

-• This homemade cream corn recipe uses just a few ingredients that you likely have on hand already.
+• This homemade cream corn recipe needs just a few staple ingredients that you likely have on hand.

-• It’s quick to make, about 30 minutes start to finish.
+• It’s quick to make, about 30 minutes from start to finish.

 Ingredients to make creamed corn labeled